swapniel99/erav1s5/README.md

 This project includes three Python files: `model.py`, `utils.py`, and `S5.ipynb`.
 These files are part of a machine learning project for image classification using the MNIST dataset.
 The project involves training a neural network model to recognize handwritten digits.

+Few samples in the dataset are shown below.

 ![MNIST](images/mnist_sample.png)